Isn’t this gorgeous! (It’s the Libreria El Ateneo Grand Splendid in Buenos Aires)

 You can drop your items to the Theatre during usual hours (M-F 9am-5.30pm or Sat 10.30am-1pm) or to Roslyn Storage on Kaikorai Valley Road on Sundays 10am-noon (it pays to call 4778597 during the week to check the volunteers are going to be there).
 Click the image at left to go to Google street view.
 There will be other drop off locations available in the lead up to the Book Sale next year.

-The date for the Mainfreight Collection Day hasn’t been scheduled yet but it will be on a Sunday in April – we’ll keep you posted.
+The date for the Mainfreight Collection Day hasn’t been scheduled yet but it will be on a Sunday in April/May – we’ll keep you posted.

 Below is a list of items that we can and cannot accept.
 If you are unsure, please give us a ring on 477 8597.